ziqihuangg/Awesome-Generative-Visual-Reasoning/README.md

 | **Rule column** (A2, B2, C2) | 18 | **16** |
 | Total | **113 (88%)** | 16 (12%) |

 **Every symbolic task sits in the stipulated-rule column, and not one of the 95 world-constrained tasks has a symbolic route.** That is not a coincidence.
 A rule can be laid down only if it can already be said in discrete terms, so stipulability *is* symbolisability; the world carries no comparable rule set at the scale of a scene.
+The overlay therefore does not cut the grid at random — it eats into one column and leaves the other whole.

+This is the survey's answer to what generative visual reasoning is *for*, and it has a positive and a negative half.
+Positively, the 113 `spatial` tasks are the ones where nothing cheaper will do: no amount of describing the scene recovers the answer, because the answer depends on quantities that description throws away.
+Negatively, for the 16 `symbolic` tasks the honest recommendation is to solve the problem symbolically and render afterwards if a picture is wanted; a generator asked to *derive* the answer in pixels is competing with a solver that cannot get it wrong. **This is also why the field's most conspicuous hole is a boundary rather than an oversight**: formal rule-following is the most verifiable class of task and is well supplied with benchmarks, yet no method in our corpus targets it, and the overlay says why — generating pixels to solve a problem that symbols already solve has nothing to recommend it.

-Two consequences.
-First, this is the measured answer to *which tasks native visual reasoning is for*: the `spatial` ones, meaning the whole world column plus the geometric half of the rule column.
-Second, the 16 symbolic tasks are where the objection "this is general reasoning with a visual shell" genuinely lands, and we would rather state that than let it pass — script-to-storyboard and short-drama generation are the uncomfortable cases, since ordering discrete narrative units admits a symbolic route and needs an argument we do not yet have.
+One caveat we would rather state than let pass.
+The 16 `symbolic` tasks are exactly where the objection "this is general reasoning with a visual shell" genuinely lands, and two of them are uncomfortable: script-to-storyboard and short-drama generation involve ordering discrete narrative units, which admits a symbolic route, yet the field treats them as visual problems.
+That needs an argument we do not yet have.

 <a name="1.6."></a>
 ### 1.6.
 What Falls Outside, and Why